Rent-My-Tent/Rent-My-Tent/README.md

   - Your tent needs you (to think about the future!)
 * What is your distribution and go-to-market strategy?
 Who can you partner with?
   - We can partner with festivals.
+  - We can leverage Facebook Marketplace by messaging everyone who lists a tent to ask them if they know about our better way of doing things!
 * What are the risks associated with your solution?
   - We can mitigate the risk that Facebook Marketplace takes over the world!
 * What is the impact of your solution?
 How will it be measured?